dilettant/thepublicoffice/_posts/inprogress/2012-10-16-dialogue-meetings.md

     * Summary of discussions based on our questions
     * Summary of the guests initial reflections around the project
     * Summary of guests reflections of specific sections in the report
-    * Possible conclusions for the report frrom the meeting
+    * Possible conclusions for the report from the meeting
     * Possible references

 * Post protocol on github